 Then take the Metro train from Ouchy up.
 Yes!
 It’s one of the steepest train stations you’ll ever find and leave you with a childish giddiness as you wait for the train to arrive or giggle as you hold on tight during the climb up, trying not to fall back.

-Lausanne is quite a vivid city, and a view from the top of the Cathedral gives a glimpse into how colourful the houses are, but it is while walking the streets that the real treasures present themselves in the form of fountains, street art, beautiful window shutters and the likes.
+Lausanne is quite a rich city, and a view from the top of the Cathedral gives a glimpse into how colourful the houses are, but it is while walking the streets that the real treasures present themselves in the form of fountains, street art, beautiful window shutters and the likes.

 Lausanne isn’t without the customary Swiss “attractions”; a striking fountain here, a restaurant selling fondue there, but the Place de la Palud gets a little more traffic than usual as it consists of a fountain, and a clock that comes alive every hour.
-Nothing spectacular, but it is free to watch, and a lovely little place to relax in-between you shopping – in case you were wondering, this is where you get the cobbled traffic free street as well.
+Nothing spectacular, but it is free to watch, and a lovely little place to relax in-between you shopping – in case you were wondering, this is where you get the cobbled traffic-free street as well.

 Just like most villages and towns in Switzerland – or Europe for that matter – a weekly local market takes place twice a week and is always a brilliant way to not only support the locals but also experience everything that is available and unique about the region.